Treatment for Arthritis in Dogs

 Until then, here is some practical advice for dog owners worried about, or already dealing with, canine arthritis:

-- Diagnosis If you think your dog has arthritis, schedule a visit with your veterinarian for a comprehensive diagnosis of the problem.
-Knowing which joints are affected, and how severely, can greatly help determine which treatment options to consider.
+If you think your dog has arthritis, schedule a visit with your veterinarian for a comprehensive diagnosis of the problem.
+Knowing which joints are affected and how severely can significantly help determine which treatment options to consider.